Dahlia Hill: Today

 There is no monetary fee associated with membership in the society, but each member must commit to work at least 15 hours at the garden and attend biannual meetings.
 Inexperienced members may request a mentor to assist in row maintenance.
 Members receive ten tubers in the spring, and may pick a limited number of stems during peak blooming times.
 The dahlias are watered automatically, but members work on each row to remove weeds, stake and prune deadheads.
+The original 3,000 tubers planted in May generate nearly 10,000 in the Fall.

+During peak blooming the public is invited for an open house to admire the flowers with refreshments of cider and doughnuts.

-Two weeks after the first frost, usually in late September, the tubers are uprooted, washed, divided, labelled and placed in climate controlled storage until the spring.
+Two weeks after the first frost, usually in late September, the tubers are uprooted, washed, divided, labelled and placed in climate controlled (45°) storage until the spring.